ESCOMP/CDEPS/doc/source/extending.rst

   This procedure writes the description of a curvilinear grid to a NetCDF SCRIP file, given the 2D lat/lon arrays.

-A simple code snippets that demonstrates the usage of NCL provided routines to create ESMF mesh file can be seen in the following example:
+A simple code snippet that demonstrates the usage of NCL provided routines to create ESMF mesh file can be seen in the following example:

 .. code-block:: console